H\"older estimates for the $\bar\partial$ problem for $(p,q)$ forms on product domains: Introduction and the main theorems

-It is desirable to know whether there exists a solution operator that can achieve the same regularity as that of data in H\"older spaces.
+It is desirable to know whether there exists a solution operator that can achieve the same regularity as that of the data in H\"older spaces.
 However, we do not have answers at this point.
+We also mention that another type of an iterated H\"older space was studied in \cite{ChM2} where estimates of the solutions depend on higher order derivatives of the data.
+See Remark \ref{mm} d) for a brief comparison of these spaces and the corresponding estimates.

-For smooth data up to the boundary of product domains, the existence of smooth solutions has already been obtained in \cite{CS} in terms of Sobolev estimates.
-As a direct consequence of Theorem \ref{main}, we obtain the following regularity theorem for smooth $(0,1)$ forms up to the boundary in terms of H\"older estimates.
+For smooth data up to the boundary of the product domains, the existence of smooth solutions for $(p,1)$ forms has already been obtained in \cite{CS} with Sobolev estimates.
+As a direct consequence of Theorem \ref{main}, we obtain the following corollary for $(p, q)$ forms smooth up to the boundary in terms of H\"older estimates.